Ana Stojanoska: Professional career

 Author of the book Macedonian postmodern theater, Skopje: FDA (2006).

 Stojanoska has participated in the work of several scientific symposia and workshops in the field of theater science.
 Idea, concept and realization of the jubilee "Sixty years of the death of Vojdan Chernodrinski" at MTF.
 Vojdan Chernodrinski, led several scientific debates and promotions at the same festival, hosted an international workshop dedicated to August Strindberg, at the FDA-Skopje festival in Skomrahi in 2012, and hosted a debate at the Free zone festival in Vinica in 2013.

-She has also collaborated in many research projects in the field of theater studies.